axxeerick/Axxe_website/content/authors/admin/_index.md

 bio: I am a graduate student in Ohio State's Sociology department and am affiliated with the Institute for Population Research.

 interests:
-- Mobility/Stratification
+- Stratification
-- Migration
+- The Transition to Adulthood
-- Social Constructionism
+- Computational Social Science
-- Methods
+- Culture

 education:
   courses: